-In this section, we present a methodological tool used for efficient representation of linear layers in NLP deep neural networks in the following chapters.
+In this Chapter, we present a methodological tool used for efficient representation of linear layers in NLP deep neural networks.

-Algebraic structures are commonly employed to represent linear layers, such as TTM decomposition [Usvyatsov et al., 2022] or Kronecker decomposition [Edalati et al., 2021].
+Algebraic structures are commonly employed to represent linear layers, such as TTM decomposition [Usvyatsov et al., 2022] or the Kronecker decomposition [Edalati et al., 2021].
 Since low-rank approaches decrease the expressivity, in Neural Network an adaptive version is usually deployed [Thakker et al., 2020], [Chen et al., 2019].
-This replacement occurs in order to reduce the number of parameters in the layer and overall model size.
-To achieve this, a layer class that is compatible with the chosen representation structure must be provided and further can be effectively integrate within the neural network model for training and fine-tuning.
-Existing works, such as Usvyatsov et al. [2022] and Novikov et al. [2015], have addressed this for TTM structure.
+This replacement occurs to reduce the number of parameters in the layer and the overall size of the model.
+To achieve this, a layer class that is compatible with the chosen representation structure must be provided, and further can be effectively integrated within the neural network model for training and fine-tuning.
+Existing works, such as Usvyatsov et al. [2022] and Novikov et al. [2015], have addressed this for the TTM structure.
 However, these implementations sometimes suffer from high memory consumption during training due to their internal structure [Novikov et al., 2015].
 To overcome this challenge, we have developed a TTM layer class that incorporates time- and memory-aware signal propagation function implementations, ensuring efficient training performance.

-Summarazing, we develop a custom TTM-layer that, firstly, has fewer parameters and, secondly, uses less memory during forward and backward passes.
+We develop a custom TTM-layer that first has fewer parameters than regular Fully connected layer and, second, uses less memory during forward and backward passes.